 The general rule is I tried to balance between calming and clarifying ingredients.
 See how I place “calming” first.
 There are times when the bump clears out faster when I’m being kind to the skin, but sometimes it takes longer.
 That’s fine.
 I just want to alleviate the pain, inflammation, swelling and redness more than anything else (which is why I love Osmia Organics Spot Treatment and Antipodes Aura Manuka Honey Mask).
 The bump eventually will subside and depending on the healing process, it will either flatten out on its own (exfoliation helps) or I have to extract it (just make sure it’s ready to pop out).

 So, what’s the lesson here?
 Chill more.
 Stress will only worsen the acne.
 Easier said than done, I know.
 Don’t dwell too long on it.
 Keep that positivity as it will create good energy and eventually, attract good things.
-Work smart, strategize well and don’t forget to honor the skin’s integrity.
+Work smart, strategize well, keep a healthy lifestyle and don’t forget to honor the skin’s integrity.

 * denotes PR sample.